Brainchip-Inc/Centaurus/README.md

 assert torch.allclose(output, output_chunks)
 ```

-the state-caching behavior can be enabled by `model.set_run_mode('inference')`, from the default
+the state-caching behavior can be enabled by `model.set_run_mode('inference')` (the default
-mode of `'training'` which does not perform state-caching.
+mode is `'training'` and does not perform state-caching).
 Besides state-caching, the inference
-pipeline also caches the SSM (basis) kernels, as they do not change during inference, thus do not
+pipeline also pre-computes and stores the SSM (basis) kernels, as they do not change during
-need to be generated each inference pass by the state matrices.
+inference, thus do not need to be generated each inference pass by the SSM matrices.

 ## Contact + Contribution